Updated June 1, 2023

 - Get-Unique: This is a cmdlet that fetches unique objects from a sorted list of objects.

-2. Measure-Object: This cmdlet can be used to get properties of passed output for functions like min, max, size, count, line, etc.
+- Measure-Object: This cmdlet can get properties of passed output for functions like min, max, size, count, line, etc.

-3. Where-Object: This cmdlet is used to select objects that have particular property values from a collection of objects passed to it.
+- Where-Object: This cmdlet selects objects with particular property values from a collection of objects passed to it.

-4. Start-Sleep: This is also a cmdlet that suspends the activity present in a script or session for a particular period of time.
+- Start-Sleep: This is also a cmdlet that suspends the activity in a script or session for a particular period.

-5. Invoke-Expression: It is used to perform a command or expression to the local computer.
+- Invoke-Expression: It performs a command or expression to the local computer.

 Tips and Tricks to Use PowerShell Command

 - Make use of unique $variables.
 The variables can store and manipulate the data.
 It increases the flexibility and reuse of code.

-- Use Start-Transcript and Stop-Transcript in order to enable logging in your scripts.
+- Use Start-Transcript and Stop-Transcript to enable logging in your scripts.

 - Make use of Try and Catch to improve script resilience.

 - Use Import-CSV and Export-CSV links for importing and exporting data.
 You can make your own scripts.

 - For repetitive actions, use for each.
 Users can repeat blocks which can help in automating large manual tasks.

-PowerShell Commands is a very powerful tool which helps the admin for monitoring and other purposes.
+PowerShell Commands is a potent tool that helps the admin for monitoring and other purposes.
 It is analog in Linux and is also known as bash scripting.
-It provides cmdlets which help in managing the computers through the command line.
-It also provides access to data scores like registry and certificate score.
+PowerShell offers cmdlets that enable command-line management of computers.
+It also provides access to data scores like registry and certificate scores.
 It also has a rich parser which helps in developing scripting language.
-Hence it helps in managing all activities with ease of commands.
+Hence it helps in managing all activities with ease of command.

 This has been a guide to PowerShell Commands.
 Here we discussed the concept, basic to advanced commands, and tips and tricks to use PowerShell Commands.
 You can also go through our other Suggested Articles to learn more –